redwoodjs/redwood/docs/docs/authentication.md

 Nhost supports the following methods:

 - email/password
+- passwordless with email
+- passwordless with SMS
-- OAuth (via GitHub, Google, Facebook, or Linkedin).
+- OAuth Providers (via GitHub, Google, Facebook, Spotify, Discord, Twitch, Apple, Twitter, Microsoft and Linkedin).

 Depending on the credentials provided:

 - A user can sign in either via email or a supported OAuth provider.
 - A user can sign up via email and password.
 For OAuth simply sign in and the user account will be created if it does not exist.
 - Note: You must enable and configure the OAuth provider appropriately.
-To configure these providers, you can go to the project's Settings -> Sign-In Methods page at `console.nhost.io`.
+To enable and configure a provider, please navigate to Users -> Login settings, from your app's dashboard.

-For the docs on Authentication, see: <https://docs.nhost.io/auth>
+For the docs on Authentication, see: <https://docs.nhost.io/platform/authentication>

 If you are also **using Nhost as your GraphQL API server**, you will need to pass `skipFetchCurrentUser` as a prop to `AuthProvider` , as follows: